-Below are the City’s regulations concerning the placement/display of political signs.
-These regulations are mandated by the principle that City facilities and property are not to be used for campaign purposes (which includes planting strips abutting City property).
+Below are the City's regulations concerning the placement/display of political signs.
+These regulations are mandated by the principle that City facilities and property are not to be used for campaign purposes (which includes planting strips alongside City property).

 Political Signs are not to:

 create a sight distance problem, obstruction, or hazard for vehicles or pedestrians